Sharp Objects: Plot

 As Camille continues her investigation, she enters into a sexual relationship with Richard but avoids revealing her scars.
 She also grows closer to Amma, who takes her to a party where they drink and use drugs.
 Afterward, Camille wakes to find her mother giving her medication, which makes her ill.
-Camille soon realizes that Adora suffers from factitious disorder imposed on another and was responsible for Marian's death.
+Camille soon realizes that Adora suffers from Munchausen syndrome by proxy (Note: Later known as factitious disorder imposed on another) and was responsible for Marian's death.
 A letter from a nurse who cared for Marian confirms these suspicions.
 Camille also learns that Richard suspects Adora of murdering the two local girls.

 Camille returns to her mother's house, where Adora poisons her and tries to "care for" her.
 Camille passes out but is rescued when Richard and the police arrive to arrest her mother.
 Richard is shocked by Camille's scars, and their relationship ends.
-Adora is charged with the murders of Marian, Ann Nash, and Natalie Keene.
+Adora is charged with the murders of Marian, Ann, and Natalie.
 Amma is sent to live with Camille in Chicago.
-Initially, Amma seems to adjust well, but after a classmate is found murdered with six of her teeth pulled, it is revealed that Amma was responsible for the murders of Ann and Natalie: jealous of the attention Adora gave to the victims, she killed the girls.
+Initially, Amma seems to adjust well, doting on Camille.
+Camille forms a bond with one of Amma's classmates, who is later found murdered with six of her teeth pulled.
+It is revealed that Amma was responsible for the murders of Ann and Natalie: jealous of the attention Adora gave to the victims, she killed the girls in partnership with three of her friends.
+Before the arrest of Adora, Amma and one of the friends were plotting to kill the fourth who was having guilt for the crimes committed.
 Amma is arrested.
 Distraught, Camille resumes self-harming but is stopped by Curry and his wife, who take her in as their own daughter.